Why does it feel like I still have so far to go?

 Be patient.
 Accent reduction done right takes time.

 Another thing to keep in mind is that everyone has different capabilities and circumstances.
-So you may need to move the above goals slightly up or down depending on the time and energy you are willing to dedicate.
+So, you may need to move the above goals slightly up or down depending on the time and energy you are willing to dedicate.
 But these goals are reasonable even if you do not consider yourself to be good with languages or accents.

 Success!
 Reach your accent goals

-You can do that same thing.
+You can do the same thing.
 You can be successful with improving your accent or communication style.
 Yes, it will take an investment of time to produce the desired changes.
 But every journey starts with a single step.
 And small steps get you farther than none.

 Take a moment to assess what you really want to achieve with your accent, communication, and diction goals.
 Then, write out a plan with clear, reasonable goals.
 Why not sign up for accent classes to get you started?
 Professional help is certainly a good idea.
 But don’t forget that the power to make change lies in your hands.
 You can do it!